-Australians are looking for people like you to give them a 'blank canvas'.
+Learn laser tattoo removal.
+People are looking for you to give them a 'blank canvas'.
 Thirty-four percent of Australians who have a tattoo regret it, and one in seven of this group are considering removal (1).
 This a cohort of 1.2 million people wanting their skin clear of their current tattoo.
 That doesn't include those who'd just like to lighten what they have to put a new one over the top.

 This course includes a Laser Safety Certificate.

 There are no prerequisites for this course but knowledge about skin anatomy and physiology is an advantage.

 - Generation of the laser beam and propagation of light

 - Characteristics of lasers and the laser beam

 - Optical pathways

 - Laser controls, e.g. power/pulse/time settings, emergency control and delivery systems.